Skip to Main Content

 Child Labor

 Maryland law places significant restrictions on the employment of minors.
-Work permits are required for the employment of all minors under the age of 18.
+Work permits or special permits, are required for the employment of all minors under the age of 18.
 Md.
 Code, Lab. & Empl. § 3-205; Md.
 Code, Lab. & Empl. § 3-201.
 In addition, a minor may not work for more than five consecutive hours without a nonworking period of at least one-half hour in a calendar day and:

 • The commissioner may grant to a minor an exception to the two restrictions above if the commissioner determines that there will be no hazard to the health or welfare of the minor.